Ex Astris Scientia

 Annotations

-1) The Kelvin design is of a so far unseen ship class predating the new universe.
+1. The Kelvin design predates the new timeline.
 Its original task is to investigate an anomaly, from where the Narada attacks and destroys the Kelvin.
-The ship is commanded by Captain Robau with George Kirk as first officer.

-2) Locations seen on the ship include the bridge, corridors, sickbay and engineering.
+2. Locations seen on the ship include the bridge, corridors, sickbay and a very spacious engineering/shuttlebay section.
 Like the new Enterprise, the Kelvin has a bridge window instead of a viewscreen.

-4) It is odd how a survey ship (such as the Oberth class is one) can have a crew of 800, twice as many as the original Enterprise.
-It is possible that the crew complement was increased and the CGI of the ship was scaled up much like it was done with the Enterprise, although it doesn't make any sense in-universe before Nero's incursion (the possible real-world reason is the dramatic license that George Kirk's self-sacrifice saved 800 people and not just 200).
-Also, there are apparently no escape pods on the Kelvin, and we saw only a couple of shuttles of the size of the TOS shuttlecraft leave the scene, at most 20 (which is already a lot for any kind of starship).
+4. It is odd how a survey ship (such as the Oberth class is one) can have a crew of 800, twice as many as the original Enterprise.
+It is possible that the crew complement was increased and the CGI of the ship was scaled up much like it was done with the Enterprise, although it doesn't make any sense in-universe before Nero's incursion.
+The possible real-world reason is the dramatic license that George Kirk's self-sacrifice saved 800 people and not just 100.
+Also, there are apparently no escape pods on the Kelvin, and we saw only a few shuttles of the size of the TOS shuttlecraft leave the scene, at most 20 (which is already a lot for any kind of starship).
 It is hard to believe that each of them could have been crammed with 40 people.

-5) Irrespective of the crew complement, owing to the poor scaling references of the movie the size of the Kelvin is hard to estimate.
+5. Irrespective of the crew complement, owing to the poor scaling references of the movie the size of the Kelvin is hard to estimate.
 If the saucer edge is two decks thick, the ship would have to be about 350m long (assuming these decks are as thin as on the 305m TMP refit).
-Its nacelles would dwarf the "ample nacelles" of the new Enterprise!
+Its nacelles would even dwarf the "ample nacelles" of the new Enterprise!
 With a one-deck saucer (and somewhat taller 4m decks such as on the 366m new Enterprise) the Kelvin would be around 250m long.
-This size is definitely more reasonable, especially since the ship class I (below) seems to have the same type of nacelles and overall similar proportions and is somewhat smaller than the Enterprise as can be seen at the spacedock.
-Of course, it wouldn't be a problem for the Kelvin (and the other Starfleet ships in the movie) to be 350m or even somewhat longer if we went with the 725m Enterprise.
-But then the ship scales in the movie would be genuinely flawed, even before Nero's incursion.
-Interestingly, if the Kelvin were as long as 350m with two decks in the saucer, the huge saucer seen at Vulcan might belong to unnamed class I with its similar structure, if the Enterprise were small (although it still wouldn't be supported by the spacedock shot).
+The true size could be anywhere in between.
+Of course, it wouldn't be a problem for the Kelvin to be even 1500ft (457m), as stated on the Blu-ray, if we decided to put up with the 725m Enterprise.
+But then the ship scales in the Abramsverse would be genuinely flawed, even before Nero's incursion.

-6) The leading "0" is a unique oddity in a 4-digit registry.
+7. The leading "0" is an oddity in a 4-digit registry.
 We know that later in the 23rd century, registries below NCC-1000 will have just three digits.
+The real-world explanation is that May 14th is the birthday of J.J.
+Abrams's grandfather for whom he named the ship.

 Class specifications